-UC San Diego Health Compliance Advisory services is dedicated to providing support and guidance to members of our community.
+UC San Diego Health Sciences (UCSDHS) Office of Compliance and Privacy is dedicated to providing support and guidance to members of our community.
 The healthcare industry can be high-risk in nature, which makes remaining compliant with internal and external regulations especially important.
 Having an effective compliance program is essential to keeping operations running smoothly in order to provide high-quality and safe patient care.

 Seven Elements of an Effective Compliance Program

 The following guidelines have been outlined by the U.S. Department of Health and Human Services.
-Compliance Advisory Services has built our program around these fundamental building blocks.
+UCSDHS Office of Comliance and Privacy has built the program around these fundamental building blocks.

 - Written Policies, Procedures and Standards of Conduct